Composting in Wisconsin

 Today, more than 200 state-licensed composting facilities manage some 200,000 tons of yard materials each year, and hundreds of thousands more tons of yard materials are achieved through home composting and mulching in place.

 Wisconsin also generates an additional 500,000 tons of other compostable materials – including food scraps – each year that could be composted and made into useful products.
-DNR staff are working with nonprofits, local governments and businesses to help them build and expand composting operations in Wisconsin.
+Department of Natural Resources staff are working with nonprofits, local governments and businesses to help them build and expand composting operations in Wisconsin.

 Composting can be done at home or on a large scale.
 More details about home composting are below.
 For information on state regulations for large-scale composting, see the following resources.